Making Sense of NVQ Assessor Job Vacancies

 Do I have the relevant experience?

 Relevant experience, or ‘occupational competence’, is the first thing any employer will look for when hiring a new assessor.
-In the simplest terms, ‘occupational competence’ means you’ve worked in your industry for a certain amount of time at the required level, to have enough experience to recognise that someone else is doing the job well.
+In the simplest terms, ‘occupational competence’ means you’ve worked in your industry for a certain amount of time at the required level.
+You have enough experience to recognise that someone else is doing the job well.
 It can also mean you have a high enough level of qualification within your industry to give you the expertise you need to assess others.

 Have I got the relevant qualification(s)?